Why can’t I create or delete Organization config rules?

 Custom organization config rule creation

-Note: Replace function-name with the Lambda function name, Region with your AWS Region, and source-account with the primary member account ID.
+If the Lambda function resource policy doesn't allow the AWS Config service principal to invoke it, provide permissions by running the add-permission command as follows.
+Replace function-name with the Lambda function name, Region with your AWS Region, and source-account with the management account ID.

 aws lambda add-permission --function-name --region --action "lambda:InvokeFunction" --principal config.amazonaws.com --source-account --statement-id Allow